Tawhid-sw/stack-shop-a-tanstack-project/README.md

 ## 📌 About This Project

-Stack Shop is a **full‑stack e‑commerce web app** created as a learning project to practice building modern, type‑safe, and performant web applications using **TanStack Start** with **Appwrite backend services**.
+Stack Shop is a **full‑stack e‑commerce web app** created as a learning project to practice building modern, type‑safe, and performant web applications using **TanStack Start** with **Supabase backend services**.

 ---